-- Hold a master's degree from accredited college or university
+- Hold a master's degree from an accredited college or university

-- Provide valid Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores are waived for applicants to the Summer 2022 term start.
+- Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores are waived for applicants to the Summer 2022 term start.

-- Provide three letters of recommendation from people who know you professionally or as scholar
+- Provide three letters of recommendation from people who know you professionally or as a scholar

-- Develop statement of purposes and goals that can reasonably be met by the degree program
+- Develop a statement of purposes and goals that can reasonably be met by the degree program

-- Application – Submit the Graduate School application online.
+- Application – Submit online to the Graduate School Admissions.
 Application fee: $75 Domestic/$100 International (waived for US veterans).